tilleul/apple2/honoring_the_code/002 - lores tetris/README.md

 First, let's review the main bottlenecks and what could be done (in no particular order).
 Some of these might seem worthless to you, but remember that every cycle won means a faster game.
 Small streams make big rivers.

 - `VLIN` is used to draw two lo-res pixels vertically.
 This is the main bottleneck.
-	- Fix: see next section
+	- This requires a change of strategy.
+See next section for details.
 - Spaghetti code (too many `GOTO/GOSUB`s in all directions -- if you try to follow it manually, it will be hard to say where a `RETURN` will take you back to)
 	- Fixes:
 		- rewrite the main loop in a more straightforward/logical way